-Trusts are legal entities that hold assets for a particular beneficiary or purpose.
-To create a trust, a written document is created and signed by the grantor of the trust; Assets are then placed inside the trust by retitling them in the name of the trust.
-Trusts can have almost any type of purpose, except of course an illegal purpose, and can have almost any rule or type of beneficiary imaginable.
+Trusts are legal entities that can hold assets for a specific beneficiary or purpose.
+To create a trust, a written document is prepared and signed by the grantor, and assets are transferred to the trust by re-titling them in the name of the trust.
+Trusts can have various purposes, with the exception of an illegal purpose, and can have almost any rule or type of beneficiary imaginable.

-There are two types of trusts, living trusts and testamentary trusts.
-Living trusts are created and funded while you are alive, and testamentary trusts are created and funded after you die, usually through your will.
+There are two primary types of trusts, living trusts and testamentary trusts.
+Living trusts are established and funded during the grantor’s lifetime, while testamentary trusts are created and funded after the grantor’s death, typically through a will.

-In the estate planning context trusts are primarily used for asset protection, probate avoidance, beneficiaries with special needs, and tax minimization.
-The most common use of a trust is for individuals with special needs or minors who will be inheriting money from an estate.
-(Pro Tip: If you are planning on giving money to someone with special needs consult an estate planning attorney to ensure they will not lose their government benefits).
+In estate planning, trusts are primarily used for asset protection, probate avoidance, special needs beneficiaries, and tax minimization.
+A trust is most commonly used to provide for individuals with special needs or minors who will inherit money from an estate.
+It is crucial to consult an estate planning attorney before giving money to someone with special needs to ensure that they do not lose their government benefits.

-Trusts can be very useful in the estate planning context, but it is not the only tool in the toolbox.
-Many individuals believe they need a trust, even though a simple will may be more likely to achieve their estate planning goals at a lower cost.
+Trusts can be an effective estate planning tool, but they are not always necessary.
+Many people believe that they need a trust, even though a simple will may achieve their estate planning goals at a lower cost.

 At our firm, we specialize in helping clients determine the most appropriate estate planning tools to achieve their objectives.
 We provide comprehensive estate planning services that include but are not limited to: